kaitlinnewson/carto2017/content/schedule.en.md

 ## 0900 - 1600 Pre-Conference Workshop
 Location: SFU Vancouver - Computer Lab 1350
 ### Building "deep" maps of the Great War: Critical information and modern approaches for developing integrated, interactive map exhibits using historical resources
-### Presenters
 Rebecca Bartlett, Carleton University
-Gordon Beck, McMaster University | Jason Brodeur, McMaster University | Trevor Ford, Wilfrid Laurier University
+Gordon Beck, McMaster University
+Jason Brodeur, McMaster University
+Trevor Ford, Wilfrid Laurier University
 ### Abstract
 Corresponding with Canada’s 150th anniversary, the ongoing centenary of the First World War provides Canadians with an occasion to rediscover stories from a conflict that helped shape the identity of a nation.
 Among the many modes for communicating these experiences and events, interactive digital maps--or “deep maps”--provide a unique and powerful means of presenting information and engaging audiences.
 By interacting with diverse types of digitized historical materials arranged in both time and space, the user is afforded a media-rich, multidimensional experience of a story.